Beta-King/Hackathon/README.md

 # Hackathon
-An built for boycotting environment-damaging elements in the fields of Garbage, Construction and Pollution.
+An app built for boycotting environment-damaging elements in the fields of Garbage, Construction and Pollution.